-8. PROFIT BEFORE TAXATION (Continued)
+8. (LOSS)/PROFIT BEFORE TAXATION (Continued)

-- (i) Details of impairment assessment for the years ended 31 December 2020 and 2019 are set out in Note 27. - (ii) For the year ended 31 December 2020, included in government grants is HK\$934,000 (2019: Nil) obtained from Employment Support Scheme ("ESS") under the Anti-epidemic Fund launched by the Hong Kong SAR Government supporting the payroll of the Group's employees.
+- (i) Details of impairment assessment for the years ended 31 December 2021 and 2020 are set out in Note 27. - (ii) For the year ended 31 December 2020, included in government grants is HK\$934,000 obtained from Employment Support Scheme ("ESS") under the Anti-epidemic Fund launched by the Hong Kong SAR Government supporting the payroll of the Group's employees.
 Under the ESS, the Group had to commit to spend these grants on payroll expenses, and not reduce employee head count below prescribed levels for a specified period of time.
 The Group does not have other unfulfilled obligations relating to this program.
-For the year ended 31 December 2019, the amount represents unconditional government grants to High and New Technology Enterprise in the PRC.
-The Group recognised these grants as other income upon receipt.